ALEHACKsp/Batle-Eye-Paste/README.md

 ## Crack By ZeraX

-omfg more c# loader chairs make me want to kill myself ;-;
+omfg more c# loader chairs makes me want to kill myself ;-;

 looks like vertigo paste but ok....